RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-report.md

     • Function: **Sum**
     • Column: **Budget**
     • Label: **Total Budget**
-    • Format Mask: **$5,234.10**
+    • Format Mask: Select **$5,324.10** from the Format Mask list of example formats.
     Make sure you enable Sum and click **Apply**.

    ![](images/create-groupby.png " ")

   c)  The Group By report is created.
-You also see the sum of the purchase price.
+You also see the sum of the Budget.
 Notice that the icon for View Group By is also added.

    ![](images/run-ir10.png " ")